guidoschmidt/hicetnunc.wiki.backup/How-to-resell-🏪.md

 You can use (HICTORY)[hictory.xyz] by Leith Ben Abdessalem: An easy to read transaction history.

-### How can I get notifications for when I sell something?
+### How can I get notifications when I sell something?

 You can use the [Telegram Notifier Bot](https://tzsnt.fr/) to get a notification everytime something sells.